AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/tools/package-manager.md

 If the instance is running, the upload and the installation begins immediately when you add it to the package to the `install` folder

-If the instance is not running, packages placed in the `install` folder will be installed at startup in alphabetical order.
+If the instance is not running, packages placed in the `install` folder are installed at startup in alphabetical order.

 ### Uninstalling Packages {#uninstalling-packages}

-Uninstalling package reverts the contents of the repository to the snapshot made automatically by Package Manager immediately prior to installation.
+Uninstalling package reverts the contents of the repository to the snapshot made automatically by Package Manager prior to installation.

 1. [Access Package Manager.](#accessing)

-1. Open the package details of the package you wish to uninstall from the package list by clicking on the package name.
+1. Open the package details of the package you wish to uninstall from the package list by clicking the package name.

 1. Click **More** -&gt; **Uninstall**, to remove the contents of this package from the repository.